treyhunner/treyhunner.github.com/source/_posts/2018-10-04-asterisks-in-python-what-they-are-and-how-to-use-them.markdown

 5. Using `**` to unpack dictionaries into other dictionaries

 Even if you think you're familiar with all of these ways of using `*` and `**`, I recommend looking at each of the code blocks below to make sure they're all things you're familiar with.
-They've continued to add features to these operators over the last few years and it's easy to overlook some of the newer uses of `*` and `**`.
+The Python core developers have continued to add new abilities to these operators over the last few years and it's easy to overlook some of the newer uses of `*` and `**`.

 ## Asterisks for unpacking into function call